demisto/content/Packs/Zoom/Integrations/Zoom/Zoom_description.md

 For more information about creating an OAuth app click [here](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app/).

-### For Mirroring -
+### For sending messages using ChatBot app and mirroring -

-to enable the integration to communicate directly with zoom for mirroring This requires a dedicated zoom Team Chat app to be created for the XSOAR integration.
+to enable the integration to communicate directly with zoom for mirroring or to sending messages by Zoom chatbot its require a dedicated zoom Team Chat app to be created for the XSOAR integration. make sure you have the following params-
+- Long running instance enable
+- Listen Port
+- Bot JID
+- Bot Client ID
+- Bot Secret ID
+- Secret Token
+- Enable Incident Mirroring
  For instructions on how to create and configure your custom Slack app, please review the documentation found [here](https://xsoar.pan.dev/docs/reference/integrations/zoom).